Symprove vs Yakult vs Seed DS-01: Doctor’s Evidence-Based Review (UK 2025

 A GP’s Advice: “Diagnosis Before Dollars”

 In my experience, probiotics can offer short-term relief, but their effects fade once you stop taking them.
-Lasting gut health comes from building solid foundations — a diverse, fibre-rich diet and balanced lifestyle — not from continually spending on supplements.— Dr Avni Sheth, GP & Functional Medicine Practitioner
+Lasting gut health comes from building solid foundations — a diverse, fibre-rich diet and balanced lifestyle — not from continually spending on supplements. — Dr Avni Sheth, GP & Functional Nutritional Therapist

 ❓ Frequently Asked Questions